ceccon-t/JenAI/README.md

 Example using a custom port (8888, in this case):

 `$ java -jar JenAI.jar -p 8888`

+You can also start a conversation from a previously saved state (check `How to use` section for info about saving).
+For this, pass a `-c` option with the path from the current working directory to the json file that was saved (make sure to reference the JSON file, not the plain text one).
+Example:

+`$ java -jar JenAI.jar -c ./jenai_chats/JenAI_chat_2024-09-08_12-00-00_7167862348.json`

 If building the project with Maven, instead of `JenAI.jar` be sure to use the path to the generated jar, which will be in the `target` directory and have the version as a suffix.